Siemens Mobility Bulgaria Sofia, August 26, 2020

 "We are glad to offer our fellow citizens ang guests the opportunity to be transported with one of the most modern developments in the field of urban rail transport.
 The Inspiro platform was developed with a special emphasis on low energy consumption, optimized maintenance, passenger comfort, and environmental considerations.
 At the end of its service life, up to 95 percent of the rolling stock can be recycled“, said Kalin Ivanov, CEO of Siemens Mobility Bulgaria.

-The Inspiro car bodies have been produced at Siemens' plant in Vienna, Austria, while the bogies come from the Siemens' plant in Graz.
+The Inspiro car bodies have been produced at Siemens Mobility' plant in Vienna, Austria, while the bogies come from the Siemens Mobility' plant in Graz.
 Final assembly, factory train testing, and static commissioning of the trains takes place at Newag's plant in Nowy Sacz, Poland.

 The trains can travel at speeds of up to 80 kilometers per hour.
 Their floor is a weight-saving, sound-absorbent composite cork-aluminum plate.
 They also feature a highly a redundant traction and brake system (bogie-oriented), ensuring a high level of availability and electrodynamic braking almost down to standstill.